 A conjunction connects two sentences or two parts of a sentence.
 One part can depend on the other, forming a relative clause.
-The sentence structure for relative clauses in German differs from English.
+The German sentence structure for relative clauses differs from English.
 A dependent part of a sentence or sentences with certain conjunctions use a different word order.
 They follow the structure CSOV: conjunction, subject, object, verb.
 The important thing to remember is: the verb moves to the end of the clause.

 - Er sagt, dass er beschäftigt ist. = He says he’s busy.

 - Ich weiß nicht, ob ich das kann. = I don’t know if I can do that.

 - Ich bleibe daheim, weil es regnet. = Ich stay at home because it’s raining.